Mohdmuneermirza/ecomProject/README.md

 # ecomProject
 for demo
-this is second change in project this is the last change in the my readme file
+this is second change in project this is the second last change in the my readme file this is akhiri change for resolving conflict